La Luna: A “Bite-Size” Lunar Miracle

 They ask you ˹O Prophet˺ about (the phases of) the crescent moons.
 Say, “They are a means for people to determine time and pilgrimage…

-Notice that the verse actually mentions al-Hilāl in plural form, “the crescent moons”, which refers to the gradual growth of the new moon in the days after its first appearance.
-We will return to this detail later.
+Notice that the verse actually mentions al-Hilāl in plural form, “the crescent moons,” to refer to the gradual growth of the new moon in the days after its first appearance.
+We will return to this detail in a moment.

 This verse brought the total mentions of the moon to 28.

-This discussion about the new moon made me think of the “full moon” but I didn’t remember it being mentioned in the Qur’an.
-My loyal friend chatGPT reminded me that the Arabic word for the full moon “Badr” is also the name of a location between Mecca and Madina, which happens to be where the most famous battle of the Islamic history was fought — the Battle of Badr.
+This discussion about the new moon made me think of the “full moon,” but I didn’t remember it being mentioned in the Qur’an.
+Then my loyal friend chatGPT reminded me that the Arabic word for the full moon, “Badr,” is also the name of the place (between Mecca and Madina) where the most famous battle of the Islamic history was fought — the Battle of Badr.
 And this battle is mentioned by name in the Quran (Q3:123):

 وَلَقَدْ نَصَرَكُمُ ٱللَّهُ بِبَدْرٍ وَأَنتُمْ أَذِلَّةٌ ۖ فَٱتَّقُوا۟ ٱللَّهَ لَعَلَّكُمْ تَشْكُرُونَ